bmd-studio/stm32-for-vscode/README.md

 Also please leave the default on Copy all used libraries into the project folder and generate seperate .c and .h files for the peripherals.

 ## How to use
-for now use cmd/ctrl+shift+p to open the show all commands panel and issue the command build stm
+Use cmd/ctrl+shift+p to open the show all commands panel and issue the command: Build STM32 project.
+Please note that external libraries should be placed in the lib folder and source code should be place in the src and inc folders.

 ## Features
 - Creating a makefile and building and STM32 project.
-- Adding configurations for debugging and building in the workspace.
+- Adding configurations for debugging, flashing and building in the workspace.
 - Ability to compile it as a C++ project by adding a main.cpp file.
-(EXPERIMENTAL)
+- Automatic configuration of intellisense.
+- Detection of required tools and creating a warning.

 ## Disclaimer
-This is a beta version of the software, which comes forth from wanting a nice and fast way of compiling and debugging C++ STM32 projects in VSCode, for this reason some bugs will probably be present I will try to fix them and maintain this extension.
-Suggestions and feedback are always welcome.
+This an extension created because I wanted a fast way to build, flash and debug STM32 on OSX in VSCode.
+This extension is used internally at Bureau Moeilijke Dingen for development.
+As this might be helpfull to others I have allocated time to publish this extension.
+Should you find any bugs or have feature requests please open an issue on the [Github page](https://github.com/bmd-studio/stm32-for-vscode).